luphord/remcall/doc/remcall.md

 <div class="anchor" id="record-fields"></div>

-The following table describes the field declarations within an record.
+The following table describes the field declarations within a record.
+This declaration works exactly the same way as [method argument declarations](#method-args).

 <table>
   <thead>